rkapl123/DBAddin/docs/DBFuncs.md

 *   Listbox control selection shifts uncontrolled upwards when using mouse.
 This only occurs when the DBMakeControl is either dependent on calculation results that are themselves dependent on the control's target cell (kind of "circular dependency") or if there is a dependent DBListfetch in the same sheet with extendDataArea <> 0\.
 In this case Excel somehow always sets other cells to "dirty" status, thus enforcing a recalculation of the DBMakeControl.
 The workaround is to either use up/down keys after the initial click for precise selecting or place the DBMakeControl function in a different sheet than the DBListFetch's target area.

-*   Listbox control selection is not visibly retained during refresh (context menu resfresh data or fullcalc (Ctrl-Alt-F9)), i.e. the data target is kept, but the entry's highlighting is gone.
+*   Listbox control selection is not visibly retained during refresh (context menu resfresh data or full calc (Ctrl-Alt-F9)), i.e. the data target is kept, but the entry's highlighting is gone.
 This is the case when the control is placed on the same sheet as the DBMakeControl function.
 Workaround: put DBMakeControl in a different sheet than the control itself.

 *   All DB getting functions (DBListfetch, DBRowFetch, etc....)